Skip to content

 Docsie

-• SOC 2 Type II, GDPR, and HIPAA-ready compliance with full security documentation
+• SOC 2 Type II, GDPR, HIPAA, SOX, and ITAR compliance support with real-time monitoring

-• Six SSO methods including SAML, OAuth, OIDC, Azure AD, Google, and Okta
+• Multiple SSO methods including SAML, OAuth, OIDC, Azure AD, Google, and Okta

-• Free plan with real AI credits—no credit card required for evaluation
+• Free tier with real AI credits for trial conversion—no credit card required

-• Smaller brand recognition compared to legacy enterprise documentation tools
+• Smaller brand recognition versus legacy documentation platforms

 Document360

-• Purpose-built for external knowledge bases with seven years of market presence
+• Purpose-built for external customer knowledge bases with strong feature set

-• Strong Eddy AI suite with 50+ language translation and FAQ generation
+• Robust Eddy AI suite with 50+ language translation and content generation

-• Good approval workflows and content governance features
+• Strong approval workflows for content governance and review processes

-• Free tier discontinued November 2024, creating barrier to entry
+• Free tier discontinued November 2024—barrier to entry for evaluation

 • Sales-led motion slows procurement for self-serve enterprise buyers